 ‘Innovation in the Heart of London’ Diana Boydell.
 NY Arts Magazine.

 Alexis Walters (b.
-1978, London) is a British photographic artist whose evocative and tactile approach to image-making explores the thresholds between memory and material, form and feeling.
-Trained originally in Architecture at Kingston University, it was during these formative years that Walters was drawn into the alchemy of the photographic darkroom — an encounter that led her to fully immerse herself in the study and practice of photography.
+1978, London) is a British photographic artist whose evocative and tactile approach to image-making explores the thresholds between memory and material, where form encounters feeling.

-Her early work, including a poignant series captured in Cuba in 2000, reflects a long-standing sensitivity to the contradictions of lived experience — the dualities of joy and struggle, resilience and fragility.
-These images, rich in both social resonance and visual texture, marked her debut into the art world and foreshadowed her future explorations into the emotional and ephemeral qualities of the medium.
+Her early work reflects a long-standing sensitivity to the contradictions of lived experience, the dualities of joy and struggle, resilience and fragility.
+These images, rich in both social resonance and visual texture, marked her debut into conceptual art and foreshadowed her future explorations into the emotional and ephemeral qualities of the medium.